C++98 OOP: Deep Dive into Classes and Objects

 9.1 The Role of mutable

-The mutable keyword allows you to modify member variables marked as mutable inside a const member function.
-This might sound like it violates the const promise, but in reality there are perfectly reasonable use cases.
+The mutable keyword allows us to modify member variables marked as mutable inside const member functions.
+While this might sound like a violation of the const contract, there are actually perfectly valid use cases for it.

-We already saw a caching example earlier when discussing const member functions.
-Here is a more complete version:
+We previously looked at a caching example when discussing const member functions.
+Let's look at a more complete version here:

 class Sensor {